jonschr/elodin-sections/README.md

 ### For use on all sections
 - **align-center** – aligns everything inside the section to center on desktop and tablet, but left-aligns it on mobile.
 NOTE: some sections, due to their specific layouts, have defaults that already center align things.
 - **full-height** – makes the section full-height on desktop (100% of the height of the browser viewport).
 NOTE: This may cause strange behavior on some sections with complex layouts.
+- **limit-width** – constrain the width of the text in a content section to 600 pixels, rather than going all the way across the page

 ### For use on anything with a background
 - **full-color** – removes the automatic overlay on the section background